ldijkman/randomnerd_esp32_wifi_manager/README.md

 upload data directory to spiffs

-connect to wifi AccesPoint direct and browse to 192.168.4.1
+connect to esp32 wifi AccesPoint direct and browse to 192.168.4.1

-configure your settings
+configure your settings  (warning for uppercase / caps start on text field)